Back Office: Inventory Reports

 2. Storage Location: Select a Location (based on options created under Inventory > Storage Location).

-3. Vendor Name: The Name of the vendor of the inventory item.
+3. Vendor Name: The name of the vendor who provided the inventory item.

 1. Note: There’s no vender for Sub Recipe or Menu Item, so values for those rows will be blank.

-4. Item On Hand: The total quantity of the item purchased from the vendor.
+4. Vendor On Hand: The total Quantity of the Items available from the vendor's inventory items.

 1. Note: If the Inventory item is created with multiple vendors, each vendor with inventory is displayed as a separate item with its respective quantity.